aueb-wim/ehr-datafactory-template/README.md

 ./df.py mri -s <input folder>
 ```

-As `input folder` we give just the subfolder name in `/data/DataFactory/MRI/dicom/raw/` and not the whole path.
+As `input folder` give the subfolder name in `/data/DataFactory/MRI/dicom/raw/` and not the whole path.
 For example just `1`, `v1` or `2` etc.
-The output of this step is a `volumes.csv` files with the volumetric data of all the MRIs.
-This file is stored in a subfolder with the same name given as `input_folder` the folder `/data/DataFactory/imaging`.
+The output of this step is a `volumes.csv` file with the volumetric data of all the MRIs.
+This file is stored in a subfolder with the same name given as `input_folder` in the folder `/data/DataFactory/imaging`.
 For example `/data/DataFactory/imaging/1`.

 #### Importing the volumetric brain features into the i2b2 capture database

-In the folder where the output file `volumes.csv` is stored from the previous step, we must place a csv file with the name `mri_visits.csv`.
-This file must have the headers `PATIENT_ID`, `VISIT_ID`, `VISIT_DATE` and filled with these MRI information.
+In the folder where the output file `volumes.csv` is stored from the previous step, we place a csv file with the name `mri_visits.csv`.
+This file must have the headers `PATIENT_ID`, `VISIT_ID`, `VISIT_DATE` and be filled with this MRI information.
 The column `VISIT_DATE` must have the `dd/mm/yyyy` date format.

-After this, in DataFactory folder run
+Then, in DataFactory folder run

 ```shell
 ./df.py imaging -s <input folder>
 ```

-As `input folder` we give just the subfolder name in `/data/DataFactory/imaging` and not the whole path.
+As `input folder` give just the subfolder name in `/data/DataFactory/imaging` and not the whole path.
 For example just `1`, `v1` or `2` etc.

 ### EHR pipeline